UW-UPL/door-counter-v3/README.md

 2. The agent accepts the pairing and waits ~10 seconds for the key exchange to finish.
 This step is the whole point: completing the exchange is what reveals your **Identity MAC**, since the address your phone normally advertises is a rotating random one.
 3. Then it disconnects.
 We never use the Bluetooth connection for anything, we only wanted the MAC for passive scanning.
 Any service access request is flat-out rejected.

 If a registration PR referencing your passkey lands within 10 minutes, the MAC is promoted to the tracked set.
-Otherwise the pending entry expires and the device is forgotten.
+Otherwise the entry ages out of `pending.json` and is never promoted.

 </details>

 ### Privacy

 - Opt-in only.
-If you're not in `registrations.json`, the Pi sees a rotating random MAC and forgets it.
+The Pi only learns your Identity MAC if you pair with it, and only acts on it if you're in `registrations.json`.
 - `share_presence: false` keeps you in the count but never in the names list.
 - The camera is a depth sensor, not an RGB camera.
 It sees the height of the doorway 30 times a second.
 It cannot see faces, clothes, or skin.
 It can sense your intentions though so keep that in mind...
 - Everything the system publishes flows through this public repo, so what you can read here is exactly what gets stored.